All Episodes

 Not in her worldview.

-In her worldview, public service for the Bushes is access to oil and uh Halliburton and that sort of stuff.
+In her worldview, public service for the Bushes is access to oil and Halliburton and that sort of stuff.

-Well, you know, uh it to say, well, I think we ought to speak facts and then to simply go after him and say that he would let someone die because they could be of no advantage to him.
+Well, you know, to say, well, I think we ought to speak facts and then to simply go after him and say that he would let someone die because they could be of no advantage to him, I think that was just, I think that was really, really awful.

-What's what they think look at it's one of the reasons I you know let her talk.
+Look, it's one of the reasons I, you know, let her talk.

 I have experience with this as a former husband.

-This it is, it is what they think.
+This, it is, it is what they think.

-And uh it's patently absurd.
+And it's patently absurd, folks.

 At any rate, Judy, I appreciate the call.

-Uh You have redeemed Connecticut today, in my view.
+You have redeemed Connecticut today, in my view.

 Back here in just a second.